JamesSkemp/words/content/post/goodbye-pearl.md

 +++
 title = "Goodbye, Pearl"
-summary = "I put my cat down today.
+description = "I put my cat down today.
 This is sad, and something that I had to write for my own peace.
 You can probably skip it." draft = false comments = false date = "2014-02-04T06:58:34-06:00"